2012 | Edinburgh

 ROSINA BEECH

 Rosina finds beauty and colour in unusual functional industrial materials and components.
-In her Luna collection she combines Sterling Silver with Anodised Architectural Aluminium to create unique statement pieces of contemporary jewellery.
+In her Luna collection she combines Sterling Silver with Architectural Aluminium to create unique statement pieces of contemporary jewellery.

 STACEY BENTLEY